Karthik-Bashakarla/CRUD-API/README.md

 Endpoints:

- * POST /api/books - Creates a book in books collection.
+ * POST /api/books - Creates a book in books collection.<br />
    Schema: The body of the post request should have the following schema,

    ```javascript